creativeprogrammingatelier/atelier/README.md

 - `database-samples` - Add sample data to an existing database structure
 - `database-dev` - Set up the database for development, including sample data

+**Documentation**

+- `generate-docs` - Generate a typedoc documentation website from the inline code documentation

 ### Optional Tools for Development

 These are some useful tools you might want to use when working on Atelier: